 Create a support system.

-Behaviors improve when students see that their teachers, coaches, parents, and administrators are all on the same team – their team.
+Behaviors improve when students see that their teachers, coaches, parents, and administrators are all on the same team – students’ team.
 If students aren’t staying on task, if they are acting mean toward classmates, or if they are refusing to do work, inform all stakeholders.
 Let the student know that you want what is best for them.

 At the beginning of the year, I’ve always found it helpful to send home a questionnaire.
 I love to hear what parents have to say about their child based on observations at home.
 This is where you can download my free editable parent survey template.